-The goal of the ValleyCreates planning grants is to help strengthen and connect the diverse community of arts and creativity nonprofits in the Pioneer Valley, and to provide new opportunities for collaboration.
+The goal of the ValleyCreates grants is to help strengthen and connect the diverse community of arts and creativity nonprofits in the Pioneer Valley, by providing new opportunities for collaboration.

 ValleyCreates Planning Grants seek to: